 The New Ash Green solar project would have a huge impact on our community.
 The size of the proposal would fundamentally change the character of the area around Hartley, Ridley, New Ash Green, Ash, and Hodsoll Street.
 I have been closely monitoring Evolution Power’s proposals and am deeply concerned about their project.

 Evolution Power have applied for planning permission from Sevenoaks District Council under the reference 24/03422/FUL.
+A decision is due on Tuesday 2 June 2026.

 I heard from Dr Pav Ramewal, Chief Executive at Sevenoaks District Council (SDC), following my letters to SDC about the proposals, which you can see here.
-As you can see, SDC have been progressing with the application, albeit I note that the application has become invalid temporarily.

 Over the past months, I have met with the organisers of the ‘No NAGS’ campaign and visited the proposed location for this site.
 The No NAGs Facebook page is available here, where updates on the work they are doing to continue to oppose this project can be found.